robfatland/costnotify/zombie/README.md

 # Welcome Zombie Hunters

 Our first idea is to seek out and tidy up resources associated with EC2 instances.
 These are machines (computers) that we rent by the hour from the cloud provider, in this case from Amazon Web Services.

 The first thing we will do is provide a framework for how these things work.
-Then we will provide a process to go through to cull down the zombies.
+Then we will provide a brief remark on
+***Tagging*** followed by a procedural for culling back the zombies.
+This is followed by some email excerpts with Joel at AWS as I am trying to sort out the details.

 ## Framework

 An EC2 instance is originally requested and granted.
 It comes with some small amount of disk space, typically like 8GB.
 That is where the operating system lives; and there is some space left over for the User.
 We'll call this the root drive.